*Updated with tweet response from Shagaya.

 Waiting for Amazon

 None of the founders of e-commerce companies who spoke with Quartz said their investors were pushing them too hard and demanding profitability.
 Fagbure and Folayan said their investors are well aware of the challenges of the market and are patiently seeing their companies through the growth phase.
 Akumah on the other hand said Nigeria’s e-commerce sector has two major types of investors—long-term Joe and short-term Mike.
-For the entrepreneur, he said the choice of investors would be guided by what the founder is trying to do.“Let the numbers speak for themselves and someone will knock at your door to learn or buy into the project.”
+For the entrepreneur, he said the choice of investors would be guided by what the founder is trying to do.

 For investors in Nigeria’s e-commerce sector, there are limited available exit options—spending years to build to an IPO, merging with other companies to form a bigger enterprise, or selling to a major company, preferably the global leader in the space: Amazon.